 \section{Abstract}

-We define the double semidirect product of skew left braces and prove that if $p$ is an odd prime and $n$ is an integer such that $p\nmid n$ and each group of order $np$ has a unique $p$-Sylow subgroup, then any skew left brace of size $np$ is a double semidirect product of the trivial brace of size $p$ and a skew brace of size $n$.
-We develop an algorithm to obtain all braces of size $np$ from the set of braces of size $n$ and provide a formula to count them.
-We use the result to describe all braces of size $12p$ for $p\ge 7$ and prove a conjecture of Bardakov, M.V.
+We define the twofold semidirect product of two skew left braces, in which both the additive and multiplicative groups are semidirect products of the corresponding groups of the given skew left braces.
+We consider an odd prime $p$ and an integer $n$ satisfying $p\nmid n$, $p\nmid|\mathrm{Aut}(E)|$ for every group $E$ of order $n$ and such that each group of order $np$ has a unique $p$-Sylow subgroup.
+Under these conditions, we prove that any skew left brace of size $np$ is either a twofold semidirect product of the trivial brace of size $p$ and a skew left brace of size $n$ or a companion skew left brace of that one.
+We develop an algorithm to obtain all skew left braces of size $np$ from the skew left braces of size $n$ and provide a formula to count them.
+We use this result to describe all skew left braces of size $12p$ for $p\geq 7$, which proves a conjecture of V.G.
+Bardakov, M.V.
 Neshchadim and M.K.
 Yadav.